 Creating a Memory Box

-Gather your keepsakes.
-This may include pictures, magazine and newspaper clippings, seashells, rocks, ticket stubs or any number of other items.
+Gather your items together.
+This may include pictures, magazine and newspaper clippings, seashells, rocks, ticket stubs, and any number of other items.
 Consider a wide variety of objects.
-Anything that you don't want to get rid of but rarely use is a candidate.
-If you have a bottle of perfume with one squirt left that you keep because the scent reminds you of a special trip, or a scarf, hair clip, or piece of jewelry that you will never wear but want to keep for its sentimental value, these are perfect candidates for your memory box.
+Anything that you don't want to get rid of, but rarely use is a candidate.
+If you have a bottle of perfume with one squirt left that you keep because the scent reminds you of a special trip, or a scarf, hair clip, or piece of jewelry that will never wear but have to keep for its sentimental value, these are perfect candidates for your memory box.

 Sort your items.
 You can use any system that makes sense to you.
-You may want to sort them by year, event, location or the person the items remind you of.
+You may want to sort them by year, event, location, or the person that the items remind you of.
 Try to avoid keeping all of your mementos jumbled together.

 Collect the appropriate number of boxes.
 You may have gathered treasures for one memory box or for several.
-Select an appropriately sized box that all your items will fit into.
-Shoe boxes are good for this purpose, but you may want to use a shirt box, jewelry box, hat box or any other container that meets your needs.
+With the items you are storing in mind, select an appropriately sized box.
+Shoe boxes are good for this purpose, but you may want to use a shirt box, jewelry box, hat box, or any other container that meets your needs.